Q557: What is a notice of intended prosecution?

 Small mistakes on the notice do not render it ineffective unless it would mislead the potential defendant.

-A notice shall be deemed to have been served on a person if it was posted to him at his last known address, notwithstanding that the notice was returned as undelivered or was for any other reason not received by him.
+A notice shall be deemed to have been served on a person if it was posted to them at their last known address, notwithstanding that the notice was returned as undelivered or was for any other reason not received by them.
 The posted NIP is deemed to be served until the contrary is shown.